 - Tanks welded by AWS certified D1.1 welders

-- Pennsylvania-made in an ISO compliant facility
+- Manufactured in the U.S. in an ISO-compliant facility

 - Designed with a Safety Factor for three times the expected loads

-- Structural grade design compliant AISC standards
+- Structural grade design is compliant with American Institure of Steel Construction (AISC) standards

 |83'||12,000 BBL (primary or secondary containment)||504,000|